planetarian/TsunKitTranslations/README.md

 Submissions to this repo will be reviewed and pulled into the TsunKit preview instance at http://kcbeta.piro.moe/

+### Directory naming
+language directories should be named based on the locale string for the target language.

+To find your current system locale string, in Chromium-based browsers:
+1) Press`F12` or `Ctrl+Shift+I` to open your browser's developer tools
+2) Go to the `Console` tab
+3) Enter `navigator.language` into the console input and press `Enter`.

+or, from Windows 10 PowerShell, run `Get-WinSystemLocale` and look under the `Name` column.

+The locale string has a format like `en-US`, the first part being the primary locale and the second being the sub-locale.

+For new language additions, the folder can be named based on either the primary locale alone (e.g. `en`) or the whole thing (e.g. `en-US`), depending on whether different translation sets for different sub-locales are desired.

 ## Format
 The language file format is simple JSON, plus interpolated tokens.
 JSON translation files should be saved with Unicode encoding.